yashdoshi12/Simplest_Implementation_Of_EJS/README.md

 6. <b>`EJS`</b> Module  ...obviously!

-## To install modules and frameworks
+## :octocat: To install modules and frameworks

 Run the commands from below in your vs-code project folder terminal.